-Alliance 2020 offers a full range of drug screening services to employers in the Seattle area and across the nation.
-This includes drug testing for pre-employment, random, reasonable suspicion/cause, post-accident, return to duty, or promotion.
+Alliance 2020 offers a full range of drug screening services to employers across the U.S. This includes drug testing for pre-employment, random, reasonable suspicion/cause, post-accident, return to duty, or promotion.

-Our capabilities include urine drug testing, hair follicle testing, and certified evidential breath testing (EBT).
+Our capabilities include urine drug testing, saliva testing, hair follicle testing, and certified evidential breath testing (EBT).

-Our services can be structured to meet Federal Department of Transportation (DOT) Title 49 (49CFR) Part 382, or other specific criteria.
+Our services can be structured to meet Federal Department of Transportation (DOT) requirements or other specific criteria.
 We also offer third-party administration (TPA) services for DOT regulated companies, including random selection programs that fully comply with CFR 49 Part 40.